Popular Ice Fishing Lakes In Ohio

 Guide to favorite fish species at top ice fishing lakes in the state.

 The best ice fishing lakes in OH include Lake Erie, Piedmont Reservoir and Grand Lake St Marys.
+The purpose of this page is to share basic information about the best ice fishing lakes in the state, plus the species found in each lake.
 The most popular species are yellow perch, crappie, walleye and bluegill.
 See a list of lakes and species below.

 Ice fishing is as basic as fishing gets.
 During winter, it is popular here in the state.
 Aside from the tools one uses to create a hole in the ice, all other gear is very basic.
 A simple rod, reel, line and hook or lure is all you need.
 Lures, live bait and prepared bait are options, depending on the fish species in the lake or pond.